Why I’m Running

-I’m a proud product of the Newton Public Schools: Cabot Elementary, FA Day Middle School, Bigelow Middle School (the year it reopened), and Newton North High School, where I was elected Senior Class President.
-I believe public school is about more than academics.
-It’s a place to grow and develop among peers from every corner of our city—a foundation of community and shared experience that makes Newton a special place to live.
+I’m a proud product of Newton Public Schools: Cabot Elementary, FA Day Middle, Bigelow Middle (the year it reopened), and Newton North High, where I was elected Senior Class President.

 Professionally, I serve as Chief Digital and Technology Officer at US LBM, a national building materials distributor.
 Prior to that, I held leadership roles at Wayfair and Bain Capital Partners.

-We have a unique moment-in-time opportunity for the City of Newton to put the conflicts and disagreements of COVID and the emotions and frustrations of the strike behind us while setting a course for the exceptional school system we want for our families.
+We are in a unique moment for Newton to put the conflicts and disagreements of COVID and the emotions and frustrations of the strike behind us while setting a course for the exceptional school system we want for our families.
 I’m excited to partner with Dr. Nolin, our Superintendent, and a new mayor to do just that.

 I grew up in Newton Corner, where my parents still live, and moved back in 2017 with my wife Janna, our son Adam—now a 3rd grader at Bowen—and our dog Perry and cat Candace.
 I coach Adam’s Newton Youth Soccer team, love to cook, and have been a lifelong cyclist.